 The Board of Trustees/Directors

 The Board of Trustees/Directors have responsibility for the governance and oversight of the charity.
-Our Board consists of unpaid volunteers who give their time generously to further the charity's work.
+Our Board consists of eight unpaid volunteers, three of whom have lived experience of sight loss, and who give their time generously to further the charity's work.
 They are:

 We are hugely grateful to our President, Lord St. Oswald D.L., who takes a keen interest in the charity's work and supports us however he can.